trobz/openupgrade-api/README.md

 ## API Documentation

-The API provides one main endpoint for querying changes.
+The API provides endpoints for querying parsed changes and discovering available versions.

 ### Endpoint